 With certainty, we can say yes.
 Other retailers like Walmart, Target, Best Buy, eBay, Newegg, and plenty of others will be joining in on the fun.
 Some will launch sales aimed directly at competing with Prime Day offerings, and others will simply match the deals and discounts from Amazon.

-We've seen eBay go all-in on its own promotions in years past, and with the state of everything right now we wouldn't be surprised to see more competition do the same.
+We've seen eBay go all-in on its own promotions in years past, and we wouldn't be surprised to see more competition do the same and scale up their sales during this time.

 What is the history of Amazon Prime Day?

 To help celebrate its 20th anniversary, Amazon kicked off Prime Day back in 2015.
 Since then, the company has grown the event, making it a little bigger each year.
 2021 will mark the seventh anniversary of Prime Day as we know it.
 The event started as a one-day promotion that had a random mix of things on sale, and has evolved into what was a 48-hour event last year that offered well over 1 million deals.

 Beyond just discounting its own hardware, Amazon features discounts on popular products from Bose, Instant Pot, TCL, KitchenAid, and many other big brands.
 The growth hasn't been flawless for Amazon, though.
 In 2019, the company experienced nearly two hours of downtime at the beginning of the event due to the extra traffic and in 2020, the entire event had to be delayed until October due to extenuating circumstances from the on-going pandemic.

 How does Amazon Prime Day work?

 Prime Day is not as straightforward as some other big shopping days, and that's not such a bad thing.
 There are some things that you'll want to keep in mind, especially if you are looking for deals on specific products.
 In 2019, Amazon released deals in batches every three hours while in 2020, some of the promotions were based around six-hour blocks.
 It's still left to be seen how the sale will be running during 2021.